 Our little sunshine Tim is now seven months and a half old.
 He’s currently the most important member of our family, and we all adjust to his schedule and rhythm.
 Sometimes it can be quite difficult and, most of all, exhausting, but this is what living with a baby is like.
+I think sometimes about the peace of his first sleepover.
 They grow up to be little curious munchkins too soon as it is.

 I shouldn’t be complaining: Tim sleeps nicely through the night, waking up for his pacifier from time to time and falling back asleep immediately.
 However, he wakes up quite early in the morning and starts complaining around six and sometimes falls back asleep until seven.
 Since we all wish to catch a little more sleep, I tried having him next to me in my bed but was surprised to find that this made him complain even more.
 Since modifying his sleep habits has proved almost impossible, we’ve tried to modify ours – we resolve to go to bed earlier but generally end up carrying on without enough sleep.